cmvandrevala/more-than-equations/content/Computer Science/Labs/Magazine Clippings.md

 1. What steps did you take to prepare your data?
 For example, did you combine the articles in some way?
 Did you filter out certain characters or whitespace?
 2. How did you efficiently compare the articles to the note?
 In other words, how did you utilize the hashmap data structure?
 3. Estimate the time complexity of your solution.
 Explain your reasoning.
+4. Can you reconstruct the play __Romeo and Juliet__ from the characters of the play __Othello__?
+How long did your function take to run with this input?
+Be sure to measure this time using a benchmarking utility!

 ## 💼 Add-Ons For the Portfolio